simoncblyth/opticks/notes/issues/tboolean-proxy-g4evt-immediate-absorption.rst

-ISSUE 3 : raytrace geometry is not centered, but OpenGL triangulated is
+ISSUE 3 : FIXED : raytrace geometry is not centered, but OpenGL triangulated is
 -----------------------------------------------------------------------------------------

 * history matching with G4 presumably means it is not centered either

+* fixed following move to nnode::set_placement and use of NCSG::postchange to update the geometry result buffers after changes

+* after the fix flipping between geometries with O key shows no difference and the propagation reflections happen in the expected places and the histories are still in line with each other

 ISSUE 2 : Changing setSpaceDomain as a result of the 1mm delta on extent of Universe